quanganh206/aspnetcorsdemo/README.md

-# Welcome to ASP.NET Core
+# ASP.NET CORS DEMO

+DEMO CORS

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.